-- There are false expectations that say to be a good parent you have to be really actively involved.
+- Don't fall for false expectations that say to be a good parent you have to be really actively involved.
 For so many parents that is not possible – they may have younger children to care for or work commitments.
 Teacher’s don’t expect this from parents.
-They minimum they want from you is to read with them and reply to notes/excursion slips.
+The minimum they want from you is to read with them and reply to notes/excursion slips.

 “We love it when parents volunteer but we certainly don’t expect parents to be at the school volunteering every week.” - Rene

 - Extra curricular activities - one afternoon a week may be more than enough especially in the first term.

 - Be careful as parents you don’t fall victim to the ‘I better opt in too’.
 A lot of parents today feel their child needs to be filled with something every afternoon – ballet, swimming, play dates.
 You feel the pressure if everyone else is doing it.
 But if your child becomes to tired they can become anxious.